Made November 2022/Updated November 2023

-The purpose of this post is merely to catalogue counts of monthly record highs and lows coming into the National Center for Environmental Information’s site and all related charts and graphs produced in my Excel files for French data sets.
+The purpose of this post is merely to catalogue counts of monthly records (high maxes, low minimums, high minimums, low maxes) coming into the National Center for Environmental Information’s site and all related charts and graphs produced in my Excel files for French data sets.
 Monthly records are those set for the entire period of one month.
-For example, the highest temperature set during the month of March at Atlanta Hartsville-Jackson Airport was 89F set on 3/23/1995.
+For example, the highest temperature set during the month of any March at Atlanta Hartsville-Jackson Airport was 89F set on 3/23/1995.
 I am in the process of constantly updating this data verifying the 2009 Meehl et. all surface Records published in geophysical Science that I initiated from 2009.
 Each individual count could be a tied surface record or one broken by several degrees Fahrenheit.

 Here is the link to the NCEI site:

 “The monthly records summarized here are compiled from a subset of stations in the Global Historical Climatological Network.
 A station is defined as the complete daily weather records at a particular location, having a unique identifier in the GHCN-Daily dataset.

 For a station to be considered for any parameter, it must have a minimum of 30 years of data with more than 182 days complete each year.
 This is effectively a “30-year record of service” requirement but allows for inclusion of some stations which routinely shut down during certain seasons.
 Small station moves, such as a move from one property to an adjacent property, may occur within a station history.
 However, larger moves, such as a station moving from downtown to the city airport, generally result in the commissioning of a new station identifier.
 This tool treats each of these histories as a different station.
 In this way, it does not “thread” the separate histories into one record for a city.